lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 > <bytes4\> is the `functionSelector` called on the account contract.
 Check [LSP2-ERC725YJSONSchema] to learn how to encode the key.

-- MUST not revert when there is no extension set for `0x00000000`.
+- MUST NOT revert when there is no extension set for `0x00000000`.

 #### owner